Minocycline in Brief

 which has initial symptoms of headache, visual disturbances, and confusion.

-- Dizziness and other vestibular side effects.
+- Dizziness and other vestibular side effects, that not generally shared by other tetracyclines.
 Minocycline

 can cause quite severe dizziness, nausea, vertigo and vomiting32.